section-engineering-education/engineering-education/content/articles/image-preprocessing-in-python/index.md

 ### Conclusion

 Having explored the popular and commonly used image preprocesing techniques, what now remains is modelling your machine learning models to the desired level of high accuracy and performance.
-We are now ready to jump in to building custom computer vision projects.
+We are now ready to jump in to our computer vision  projects  and reduce the projects luggage.

 Good luck!

----
-Peer Review Contributions by: [Lalithnarayan C](/engineering-education/authors/lalithnarayan-c/)